Seeed-Studio/LED_Bar_Suli/README.md

 ***For Arduino:***

-Just like you use the other Library, What's different is you should download Suli for Arduino First, remember that just Suli for Arduino, the others should be deleted.
+Just like you use the other Library, What's different is you should download Suli for Arduino First, remember that just put Suli for Arduino to your Arduino libraries folder.

 ***For non-Arduino Platform:***

-If you use a non-Arduino platform, what you need is xxx.h and xxx.cpp(you can change it to xxx.c while your compiler can't support c++), the other files like xxx_Arduino.h and examples is for Arduino, you can just delete them.
+For a non-Arduino platform, what you need is xxx.h and xxx.cpp(you can change it to xxx.c while your compiler can't support c++), the other files like xxx_Arduino.h and examples is for Arduino, you can just delete them.

 ----